-Since 1991 we at Mandate Systems have been helping businesses both small and large to comply with this important legislation.
-Over the last couple of years either because of the number of interventions by the HSE, increases in fines, or the customer awareness of the legislation, we have found there is a lack of information being provided by suppliers of new and secondhand equipment and services providers.
-Buyers are also at fault, for at times going for the cheaper price and not understanding the offering.
-The reality is that saving a few pounds early doors may end up costing a lot more if FFI or fines kick in later.
+Since 1991, Mandate Systems have been helping businesses both small and large to comply with the legislation.
+Over the last couple of years either because of the number of interventions by the HSE, increases in fines, or the customer awareness of the legislation, we have found there is a lack of information being provided by suppliers of new and second-hand equipment and services providers.
+We aim to provide honest and independent advice to educate the end user on their obligations, to prevent a breach resulting in unplanned FFI charges.

 Get your free copy of L122 from the HSE website follow the link.
 Pressure Systems Safety Regulation L122.